A Revelation!

 Paul McCartney begins his first concert tour for 13 years on 2nd January.

-General Manuel Noriega of Panama surrenders to US troops on 3rd January.
+General Manuel Noriega of Panama surrenders to US troops on 3rd January after ten days under siege in the Vatican Embassy.
 The next day he appears in a Florida court on drugs charges.

 On 7th January, for the first time in its history, the Leaning Tower of Pisa is closed to the public on safety grounds.